This post will show you what to wear on a boat, with tips and outfit ideas for women.

 Summer is right around the corner, and with it comes all the fun activities like beach days, backyard BBQs, and hopefully… boat rides!

 Here at CF, we like to be prepared with an outfit for every occasion.
-That’s why we’re breaking down what to wear on a boat, with tips and outfit ideas for every kind of boat excursion you may take.
+That’s why we’re breaking down what to wear on a boat, with tips and outfit ideas for every boat excursion you may take.

-(FYI, these outfit ideas are certainly not limited to boat rides only – check them out for general summer and vacation outfit inspo!)
+(FYI, these outfit ideas are certainly not limited to boat rides – check them out for general summer and vacation outfit inspo!)

 First off, let’s start with some general tips for how to dress when you’re heading on a boat: